GSA/piv-guides/pages/template-2.md

   * [Oxford Dictionary Online](https://en.oxforddictionaries.com/){:target="_blank"}
   * [Merriam Webster Dictionary Online](https://www.merriam-webster.com/){:target="_blank"}

-# How to Submit Your Draft Guide
+# Submitting Your Draft Guide
 <!--This information is pertinent to this contributor's template, but I wasn't sure it was up-to-date.
 Alternately, I could bring the updated text into this template.
 What are your thoughts?-->
 Please visit the **contribute_addpage.md** in your topic's related GSA repository for the steps needed to submit your draft guide.